enricopisoni/SHERPA-simulation/README.md

 ## Content of this repository

 Here you find the code to run the SHERPA Source Receptor Relationship, for simulating the impact on air quality of emission reduction scenarios, in EU regions and cities.

+The code has been updated in July 2025, and now works with 2022 emissions based on CAMSv8.0, 2021 meteorology and version 4.45 of the EMEP model.

 The code is provided to show how the SHERPA Graphical User Interface (GUI) works behind the scene.
 SHERPA GUI can be found at https://jeodpp.jrc.ec.europa.eu/eu/dashboard/voila/render/SHERPA/Sherpa.ipynb.